 For example, if you are selling anti-aging cream, you can use Maxmind to create a custom headline that will insert the visitor’s city into your headline.
 It would look like this:

 Learn How You Can Have The Most Beautiful Skin in Atlanta, Georgia

 Or you can do something a bit more generic like:

 Some people have seen an increase in conversion rate by up to 33% using this tactic, but it only works well with audiences who aren’t too sophisticated.

 11. Limited access

-One of my favorite sites on the web is Quora, not because one can learn almost anything on it, but because I love how they get you to register and signup.
+One of our favorite sites on the web is Quora, not because one can learn almost anything on it, but because we love how they get you to register and signup.